IlMistico/h_ngm_n/README.md

 Set the values for the env variables `SSL_KEYFILE = /path/to/privkey.pem` and `SSL_CERTFILE = /path/to/fullchain.pem`.
 Requires to setup domain and certificates.

 ### 3.2 (EXTRA) Add authentication - COMPLETED (partially, naive)
-Allow a couple of predetermined users to login with their password
+Allow a couple of predetermined users and use OAuth2 to login and play

 To keep things simple, this service stores the users db and provides the token.
 A real OAuth2 flow would have separate entities for that.